 5 Even if cash collections could be precisely identified with a tax year, collections and liability might not be exactly equal.
 Cash collections tend to exceed liability for a given tax year since, for example, not every taxpayer who has taxes withheld from a paycheck or makes a quarterly estimated payment files a tax return.
 Consequently, total cash collections corresponding to a particular tax year exceed the liability reported on returns filed for that year.
-The value of this discrepancy varies from year to year, averaging about 2.1 percent of liability over the period from 2004 to 2013,
+The value of this discrepancy varies from year to year, averaging about 2.1 percent of liability over the period from 2005 to 2014, the most recent ten years for which data are available.